 Any influencer marketing plan can fall for a mainstream assumption: what happens on social media stays on social media.
 Thanks to the latest technology, that’s not true anymore.

 Truth is social media content has become a valuable asset.
 Usually, a user’s photo with a product expresses a genuine connection with the brand.
 Publishing these showings of customer-product trust on an eCommerce website increases consumers’ confidence in products by 71%.

 UGC repurposing means making the most of influencer- and user-generated content.
 When social media collides with eStores in full swing, that’s when the asset reaches true potential.

 ProductLead’s Visual Commerce embeds a shoppable gallery inside any eCommerce store with highly responsive features.
 On top of that, marketers don’t have to work extra to populate this collection.
-The gallery displays new social content on website with shoppable pins automatically.
+The gallery displays new social content on the website with shoppable pins automatically.

 Thanks to another ProductLead platform feature, marketers can also morph highly engaging UGC into ads or banners as well.
-Creatives Automation mixes UGC, CTAs, copy, and other elements of online advertising to create imposing ads, Instagram Stories or web widgets.
+Creatives Automation mixes UGC, CTAs, copy, and other elements of online advertising to create imposing ads, Instagram Stories, or web widgets.

 8. Relationship Nurturing

 The hardest chapter within any influencer marketing plan is not the campaign itself.
 It’s building strong partnerships that absorb most of the resources.